 - At least 1 document from Group A, plus

 - EITHER 1 document from Group B and 1 document from Group C OR 3 documents from group C

-- At least one document for D.O.B.
+- At least one current document must show your D.O.B.

 - Driver's Licence issued by an Australian State or Territory